soukoku/ntwain/README.md

 ```
 #!c#

-// all exposed triplet operations are defined through these properties.
+// All low-level triplet operations are defined through these properties.
-// if the operation you want is not available, that most likely means
+// If the operation you want is not available, that most likely means
-// it's not for consumer use or there's an equivalent API in this lib.
+// it's not for consumer use or it's been abstracted away with an equivalent API in this lib.
 myDS.DGControl...;
 myDS.DGImage...;

 ```

-Additionally, the DataSource class has a Capabilities property with pre-defined wrappers for capability negotiation.
+Additionally, the DataSource class has a Capabilities property with the pre-defined wrappers for capability negotiation.
 You can use the wrapper properties to see what capabilities or their operations are supported.
-You also won't have to keep track of what value types to use since the wrapper defines it for you.
+You also won't have to keep track of what enum type to use for a capability.
 Most capabilities only require a simple single value to set and the wrapper makes it easy to do that (see example below):